Home

 Scarlet-faced Liocichla

 2 Feb.
 Having three days in the itinerary for the Fang area, and having been mostly successful with our Doi Lang targets, we anticipated that Doi Ang Khang would provide several additional possibilities.
 During our early drive up the steep road to Ang Khang we were surprised to discover this road would be closed from 08:00 - 12:00 due to a cycle race.
 Fortunately those timings would be unlikely to give us any issues, though we half wondered if the crowds at the bottom of the mountain would all be at the top later in the day.
-In the cool morning weather we started with some birding around the old pea farm, which produced Rusty-cheeked Scimitar Babbler, Siberian Stonechat and Brown-breasted Bulbul, but not the hoped for Crested Finchbill which this year was proving very elusive.
+In the cool morning weather we started with some birding around the old pea farm, which produced Red-eyed Scimitar Babbler, Siberian Stonechat and Brown-breasted Bulbul, but not the hoped for Crested Finchbill which this year was proving very elusive.
 After, we visited the Royal Project, where behind the restaurant we encountered Dark-sided Thrush, Black-breasted Thrush, Eyebrowed Thrush and a single Grey-sided Thrush.
 A visit to the feeding station behind the mushroom farm had Hill Blue Flycatcher, Rufous-bellied Niltava, White-tailed Robin, White-gorgeted Flycatcher and a single Streaked Wren-Babbler - a species we'd inexplicably missed at Chiang Dao.

 During lunch at the restaurant a flock of Swinhoe's White-eye passed at eye level.
 Having pretty much covered Ang Khang, and with news of major rarities in the paddies of Mae Ai we decided to drive the 90 minutes there.
 On arrival, a few other birders and photographers were searching the fields, and it was not too long before we found both Mongolian Short-toed Lark and Lapland Longspur - the latter a first for southeast Asia.
 We finished the day at the nearby muddy river edge with over 100 Yellow-breasted Bunting, a single Black-headed Bunting and Chestnut-capped Babbler.
 Quite a day; well celebrated with evening beers.